Does Insurance Pay for Medical Alert Systems?

 Unlike other medical alert systems, LiveLife doesn’t connect to a 24-hour emergency monitoring center.
 However, you can set 911 as one of the designated contacts.
 Eligible veterans can receive a system for free through their VA medical provider.4

 When you need help, simply press the button on the device.
 The operator can talk with you, access your location, and review your personal information to determine what help you need.
-That might mean contacting your emergency contact to check on you, or it could mean dispatching emergency services.
+That might mean reaching out to your emergency contact to check on you.
+It could also mean dispatching emergency services.

 Veterans can order a free MedEquip Alert device using one of three easy ways:

-If you choose option two or three, be sure to ask them to order the MedEquip Alert with Monitoring using GSA# GS-35F-202GA.
+If you choose option two or three, ask them to order the MedEquip Alert with Monitoring using GSA# GS-35F-202GA.

 The two devices described above only have basic features.
 Veterans who want or need more features such as a caregiver tracking app, wall-mounted call buttons, spouse coverage, or medication reminders might prefer choosing another company.